rommelryanrico/portfolio-assignment/README.md

 https://github.com/rommelryanrico/portfolio-assignment

 ## Purpose
-The purpose of this project was to use the foundations we learned of html and css to create our own portfolio website.
+The purpose of this project was to use the foundations we learned of HTML and CSS to create our own portfolio website.
 This project would also allow us to showcase our skills to potential employers.

 ## Features
 * Spaceship animation that would go across the screen from left to right.